hws47a/VF_ScheduledContent/README.md

 * Show content:
   * In CMS block or page with `{{block type="scheduledContent/data" data_id="<identifier>"}}`
   * In Layout `<block type="scheduledContent/data" data_id="<identifier>" />`
-* After showing content for this day saves to Block HTML cache
+* After showing content for this day saves to Block HTML cache.
+To clear cache for one block - use "Save and Apply" button, for all blocks - "Apply All" button.

 It shows content with needed Identifier, for current store, when Start Date <= current date <= End Date